jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Think of this pandemic.
 A person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
 What would they say about us doing the same while holding supercomputers, HD cameras, and biometric sensors in our hands?

 If you believe in Leftist politics, explain how more regulations or single-payer health insurance will help us prepare for the next pandemic.
 Coverage is crucial, but have a vote on the issue and move on.
-There are many other ways to improve our health-care system, such as comparative analysis of treatments, bio-testing sewers to track disease, or making every insurance more natural to use.
+There are many other ways to improve our healthcare system, such as comparative analysis of treatments, bio-testing sewers to track disease, or making every insurance more natural to use.

 If you're a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
 Practically none is the answer.
-Then how is more corporate employment the best way to make regular people more secure?
+Then how is more corporate employment the best way to make regular people's lives more secure?

 The truth is, at this moment, people need solar panels, stores of food in their cellars, and a robust local supply system.
 Even better would be online education, seamless communication with medical professionals, easy tests for the virus, insurance apps that customers control, and the ability to still make a living during a disaster.

 Regular people can have all of this with modern technology.
 That's the hidden truth of today's society.
+No technicaly development is needed.
+No great research is waiting to be unlocked.
+Billions of dollars worth of free software is waiting to give the middle-class society's levers of power once again.
+Two-way radio's for everyone!

+The middle class will transform almost overnight.
+That's how much untapped potential you have.

 For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.

-Big Business or Big Government only made nearly a decade after it was needed.
+Big Business or Big Government took nearly a decade to make it.
+A delay that ravaged our culture with a horrendoes drug epidemic that has already killed far more lives then this pandemic.

 But with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that would have prevented the turmoil, sorrorow and needless waste of [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)